fireinrain/github-trending/TrendsHist.md

 ## Python

+* 【2025-11-11】[lzhoang2801 / OpCore-Simplify](https://github.com/lzhoang2801/OpCore-Simplify) - A tool designed to simplify the creation of OpenCore EFI
+* 【2025-11-11】[microsoft / call-center-ai](https://github.com/microsoft/call-center-ai) - Send a phone call from AI agent, in an API call.
+Or, directly call the bot from the configured phone number!
 * 【2025-11-10】[OpenHands / OpenHands](https://github.com/OpenHands/OpenHands) - 🙌 OpenHands: Code Less, Make More
 * 【2025-11-10】[AI-Hypercomputer / maxtext](https://github.com/AI-Hypercomputer/maxtext) - A simple, performant and scalable Jax LLM!
 * 【2025-11-10】[mozilla\-ai / any\-llm](https://github.com/mozilla-ai/any-llm) - Communicate with an LLM provider using a single interface